 Knowing the 4 C’s enable you to comparison shop with confidence.
 The two price examples above indicate that you can buy your girlfriend the big 1 carat rock.
 In reality, if she just wants the big rock for the sake of saying she has a big ring then go for it.
 You would be spending three grand, but you are not paying for quality.

 Take another example ring – a round 0.76 carat diamond from Blue Nile with a very good cut, H color, and clarity of VS2.
-It will cost you about $2659 (as of February 2019).
+It will cost you about $2483 (accurate as of June 2020).
 With its very good cut, clarity and color this ring will be brilliant and shine like a diamond should!
 Ultimately, you should aim to pay for top notch quality no matter the size of the diamond.

 4) Get More Bang for Your Buck